 - From the Project Creation dialog box, choose either Visual C# Projects or Visual Basic Projects then choose Windows Application.
 Specify a name and a location for the project, then click OK.

-- Drag and drop the Ftp control from the Toolbox to the form.
+- Drag and drop the Zip control from the Toolbox to the form.

-Another way is to add references to ComponentPro.Ftp.dll, ComponentPro.Common.dll, ComponentPro.FileSystem.dll, and ComponentPro.Network.dll assemblies.
+Another way is to add references to ComponentPro.Zip.dll, ComponentPro.Common.dll, and ComponentPro.FileSystem.dll assemblies.
 Please see Installation instruction for C# and Installation instruction for VB.NET for more details.

-- Now right click on the FTP component icon to show the context menu, click on the Properties... menu.
+- Now right click on the ZIP component icon (bound with red rectangle in the picture above) to show the context menu, click on the Properties... menu.

 - Now make a quick application to test.
 Drag a Button onto the form.

 - Add the following code to the button "OnClick" event handler.
-This code is for uploading a local file to an FTP server.
+This code is for adding a file to a ZIP file.

 - Compile and execute the application by navigating to the Debug menu and choose Start.
-Click the button, and you should see a message indicating that the file has been successfully uploaded to your FTP server's default working directory in the MessageBox.
+Click the button and you should see a message indicating that the files have been successfully added to the ZIP file in the MessageBox.